cordialgerm/foe_foundry/data/5e_canonical/bone_devil.md

 ***Claw***. *Melee Weapon Attack:* +8 to hit, reach 10 ft., one target. *Hit:* 8 (1d8+4) slashing damage.

 ***Sting***. *Melee Weapon Attack:* +8 to hit, reach 10 ft., one target. *Hit:* 13 (2d8+4) piercing damage plus 17 (5d6) poison damage, and the target must succeed on a DC 14 Constitution saving throw or become poisoned for 1 minute.
-The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.</statblock>